• Connect with us

 Chart via Trading Economics.

-Supply expected to slow in H2
+Cobalt supply expected to slow in H2

 Cobalt supply has surged over the past five years, with global mine production more than doubling from 140,000 metric tons in 2020 to 290,000 metric tons in 2024.
+This rapid growth has far outpaced demand from the electric vehicle (EV) sector and other end-use industries, resulting in a significant market oversupply.

 “We expect mine supply growth to slow this year,” said Masson.
 “Prices are at multi-year lows, and yet, despite that, we still saw relatively strong growth numbers from major producers in the country.”

-With exports stalled, inventories are building up in the DRC , a dynamic that may force operational adjustments.
+With exports stalled, inventories are building up in the DRC, a dynamic that may force operational adjustments.

 “We might see miners who principally produce copper — and get cobalt as a by-product — start mining lower-grade cobalt ores in order to manage the inventories that are piling up,” Masson explained.

-He added that cobalt sulfate demand slowed in 2024 due to a weaker-than-expected EV market in the West.
+He added that cobalt sulfate demand slowed in 2024 due to a weaker-than-expected EV market in the west.

 “Just like they did for nickel, Chinese refiners switched to cobalt metal production,” Masson said.
 “As a result, we’ve seen cobalt metal exports out of China jump by over 230 percent from January to May.”